Please contact us with any question you may have that are not answered below.

 Jewish tradition maintains that the ceremony of putting on the Tefillin and being called up to the Torah reading be done with a Minyan (a quorum of 10 men).
 The regular prayer service takes about an hour and includes the morning prayer of Shacharit.

 Often, if the child is not used to a longer prayer service, the family chooses to have the child only put on the tefillin, or get called to the Torah.
-In these cases, the prayer service is much shorter, and includes only the main parts of the service.
+In these cases, the prayer service is a bit shorter, and includes only the main parts of the service.

 A typical Bat Mitzvah service will look something like this: A. A few opening words from the Rabbi.
 B. Some prayers (Modeh ani, Adon Olam, Shma yisroel etc.).
 C. Words of blessings from the parents.
 D. Bat Mitzvah girl delivers a Dvar Torah.
 E. Rabbi’s Mi Sheberach for the Bat Mitzvah Girl.
 F. Closing words and presentation of Bat Mitzvah Certificate.